The problem

 |---|---|---|---|---|---|

-| Core idea | Read: static pages & hyperlinks | Read / Write: platforms & user content | Own?
-Blockchain, tokens, NFTs | Symbiosis: AI agents, intelligent webs | Reclaim: take back the commons |
+| Core idea | Read: static pages & hyperlinks | Read / Write: platforms and user generated content | Own?
+Blockchain, tokens, NFTs | AI mediation: agents & models | Reclaim: take back the commons |

-| Power | Distributed, technical elite | Centralised platforms | Decentralised in form, speculative in practice | Concentrated in AI labs & cloud providers | Federated, collectively governed |
+| Power | Distributed, but shaped by a technical elite | Centralised platforms | Decentralised in form, speculative in practice | Concentrated in AI labs & cloud providers | Federated, collectively governed |

 | Who benefits | Early adopters & technologists | Platforms & advertisers | Speculators & insiders | Infrastructure owners & AI companies | Communities & participants |

-| Data | Minimal, open | Extracted & monetised | On-chain, still opaque | Fed to models, controlled by few | Governed by individuals & communities |
+| Data | Minimal, open | Extracted & monetised | On-chain, still opaque | Fed to models, controlled by few | Governed by individuals & communities.
+Models trained on community-consented data. |

 | Infrastructure | Open protocols: HTTP, HTML | Proprietary platforms & APIs | New chains, same silos | Hyperscaler clouds & closed models | Open standards & federated nodes |

-| Governance | Technical bodies: W3C, IETF | Corporate ToS & algorithms | DAO theatre, plutocratic voting | Opaque model policies | Subsidiarity, local & transparent |
+| Governance | Technical bodies: W3C, IETF | Corporate ToS & algorithms | DAO theatre, plutocratic voting | Opaque model policies | Local, subsidiarity-based, and transparent |

 | The user is… | A reader | A product | A speculator | A prompt & a data point | A participant & co-steward |